 Finn Juhl’s 1961 exhibition became the focal point of strong criticism, especially from designers such as Børge Mogensen and Arne Karlsen, who were followers of the Klint School of furniture design.
 Their view was based on a social aesthetic functionalism, where unnecessary decoration was frowned upon.

-But time has proved his critics wrong - Juhl’s designs indeed possess longevity.
-With his artistic approach to design Juhl is one of the few who master both functionality and delicate detail.
-Although ladies no longer wear gloves like in the 1960s, Juhl’s reinvention of the traditional chest of drawers still stands the test of time more than 50 years later.
+But time has proved his critics wrong.
+Finn Juhl’s designs indeed possess longevity.
+With his artistic approach to design, Finn Juhl was one of the few who mastered both functionality and delicate detail.
+Although women no longer wear gloves like in the 1960s, Finn Juhl’s reinvention of the traditional chest of drawers still stands the test of time more than 50 years later.

 This jewelry box of a glove cabinet, with its exclusive cherrywood and brass exterior combined with a daring colorful interior, seems today like an extraordinary tribute to both the past, present and the future.

 1961, relaunched in 2015

 Solid Japanese cherry with a handle in wenge and drawers in a warm and cold range of colors.